prashanthi411/garbled_circuits/readme.txt

 plaintext.txt contains the plaintext deciphertext.txt contains the deciphered ciphertext

-first run keygen.py to generate e,d and n add the desired(integer) plaintext to plaintext.txt run encrypt.py to generate ciphertext in ciphertext.txt run decrypt.py to generate deciphered ciphertext in deciphertext.txt
+first run keygen.c to generate e,d and n add the desired(integer) plaintext to plaintext.txt run encrypt.py to generate ciphertext in ciphertext.txt run decrypt.py to generate deciphered ciphertext in deciphertext.txt rsa.h contains common functions required in rsa implementation using gmp

 /////// Prashanthi (03/06/19)
 randomx.txt is the file to store randomly generated x_0, x_1 (on the next line).